 By Richard Johnson.
 In Canada, most non-unionized employees have one primary means of recourse (absent a human rights claim) for challenging a dismissal: litigation through our civil court system.
 For non-unionized employees working in a federally governed industry such as air transportation or banking or for a First Nation, however, there are two primary options: […]

 By Fiona Anderson.
 As a former journalist, I can’t help but be mesmerized by the bloodletting that is happening at newspapers and television and radio stations across Canada.
 The only exception is the publicly funded Canadian Broadcasting Corporation.
 Private companies need to make money to survive and, with advertisers now having their own advertising platforms […]

 By Samantha Stepney.
 Many employees who seek our advice following termination are surprised to learn that so long as their employer has not violated any human rights laws, the employee can be fired for any reason.
 If the reason amounts to “just cause” – which includes things like theft and insubordination – the employee is […]

 This month marked the debut of Kent Employment Law’s Employer Forum series, an in-house resource for forward-thinking business owners and HR professionals.
-Hosted by our own Trevor Thomas, November’s Forum focused on recruitment and hiring with a lively discussion led by senior HR professional Heidi Eaves and business consultant Fraser Engel.
+November’s Forum focused on recruitment and hiring with a lively discussion led by senior HR professional Heidi Eaves and business consultant Fraser Engel.
 With individuals from over 15 different organizations representing a wide […]